ovpn-dev/Solana-Bootcamp-Intro/README.md

 **Accessing the Starter Code:**

 Once you have the prerequisites installed:

-1.  **Clone the Repository:** Open your terminal, navigate to a directory where you want to store the project, and run the following command:
+**Clone the Repository:** Open your terminal, navigate to a directory where you want to store the project, and run the following command:
     ```bash
     git clone [YOUR_REPOSITORY_URL]
     cd solana-bootcamp-intro
     ```
     *(Replace `[YOUR_REPOSITORY_URL]` with the actual URL of this repository.)*

-2.  **Navigate to the Day 1 Starter Code:**
-    ```bash
-    cd day-1/starter-code
-    ```

-3.  **Install Dependencies:**
-    ```bash
-    npm install
-    # or
-    yarn install
-    ```

-4.  **Run the Development Server:**
-    ```bash
-    npm run dev
-    # or
-    yarn dev
-    ```
-    This will start the React development server.
-You should be able to view the application in your browser at `http://localhost:3000`.

-**Repository Structure:**

-* `pre-workshop/`: Contains the setup guide and any other preparatory materials.
-* `day-1/starter-code/`, `day-2/starter-code/`, `day-3/starter-code/`: Each directory contains the starting code for the respective day's workshop.
-* `resources/`: Includes the beginner-friendly cheat sheet and a troubleshooting guide for common issues.

-**We're excited to learn and build with you!**

-If you encounter any issues during the setup, please refer to the `resources/troubleshooting.md` file.
-For further questions and support, join our Discord community: [YOUR_DISCORD_LINK]
+For further questions and support, join our Telegram community: [https://t.me/+MVrJNLIGo7s1ZmRk]

 See you at the boot camp! 👋